aRav3n/odin-book-backend/README.md

       - Authorization: Bearer token &lt;token&gt;
     - In this documentation, "authHeader" refers to this header
 - **Routes & Successful Responses**
+  - **Database Wakeup Route**
+    - /
+      - GET
+        - Description: Wakes up the database by requesting a count of users
+        - Requires: nothing
+        - Success: 200 OK
+          - Response: { message: "Database is awake and ready for coffee!" }
   - **User Routes**
     - /user
       - POST